Ec2dieBee/SVMALandSWMAL/README.md

 # WTF is this
 To let ur playermodel(ValveBiped model) play other models(Still ValveBiped)' animations so you can be lazy lol (When is NSP2W?)
+#SAL Addons Requirements
+All of it: SAL(or SVMAL,SWMAL,whatever u say lol)